 Download the app from the app store, it is free.

-Put in your practice information, Doctor's information, set the fee for your memberships, put in your bank account and opening times.
+Put in your practice information, Doctor's information, set the fee for your memberships, put in your bank account details and opening times.

 Submit and start spreading the news.

 As soon as patients are signing up, you will receive a notification.

 You get paid directly.
 The only thing you pay is the credit card fee and a 3% fee for using the app.